 However, this would mean that those who perform better in exams than on coursework might feel at a disadvantage.
 But don’t panic if this is the case, because there is another option.

 Rescheduled exams in March 2021

 Students can appeal if they feel that their predicted grade does not reflect the grade they would have achieved in their exams.
 If this appeal is successful, students could take ‘resits’ in March 2021.
 These would operate the same way that regular resits do in January.

 The full extent of this process hasn’t yet been revealed by the government, but we’ll keep this page up to date with any new information as we get it.
 To stay up to date with the changes to summer exams, remember to always check gov.uk for the latest updates.

 What To Do in the Meantime

 Don’t panic and keep studying!

-If students continue to work as hard as they are currently, learning and revising their key topics, staying on top of their work, they will be well equipped to take on whatever challenges lay ahead of us.
+If students continue to work as hard as they are currently, learning and revising their key topics, staying on top of their work, they will be well equipped to take on whatever challenges lay ahead.

 It’s important, whilst schools are closed, that students have a personal learning timetable in place and that parents and carers support them with it.
 Remind them that all their hard work is not going to go to waste.
-Whether exams go ahead or not, what they’ve learned this year will be useful, in further studies, their career or later in life.
+Whether they go on to take exams or not, what they’ve learned this year will be useful, in further studies, their career or later in life.